-Kanban and Agile coach, consultant and trainer.
-He’s been practicing many methods and tools for over 13 years working mostly abroad.
-He’s Kanban University Accredited Kanban Trainer (AKT) and he holds a prestigious title of Accredited Kanban Consultant.
+Radoslaw Orszewski is Lean Agile coach, consultant, and a trainer.
+He has been practicing many methods and tools for over 15 years working in international organization across the Europe.
+He’s Accredited Kanban Trainer (AKT) and he holds a prestigious title of Accredited Kanban Consultant.
 He’s also experienced Scrum practitioner (CSP-SM & PO).
-In his work as independent expert he’s focused on optimizing business value flow by including all technical and non-technical stakeholders and working with C-level management.
-He’s a founder to Berlin and Wroclaw Lean Coffee meetups, he teaches at Berlin CODE University and since 2019 he hosts a podcast “Kanban przy kawie”.
+In his independent work he focuses on optimizing business value flow by including all technical and non-technical stakeholders and working with C-level management.
+He founded Berlin and Wroclaw Lean Coffee meetups, he teaches at Berlin CODE University and since 2019 he hosts a podcast “Kanban przy kawie”.

 Workshop—Build, Measure, Improve—Introduction to Kanban Method

-Flow-focused metrics—your way to become Lean
+Workshop—Flow-focused metrics—your way to become Lean